 In our previous blog, we outlined the clear differences between marketing and sales teams.
 And while these differences exist in many companies, it’s important to empower both sides to work together cohesively in order to generate success in both departments.

-According to HubSpot, 87% of the terms that sales and marketing teams use to describe each other are negative.
+According to HubSpot, 87 percent of the terms that sales and marketing teams use to describe each other are negative.
 This can only be counterproductive for creating a strong alignment.
 Marketing has been known to refer to sales as simple-minded, incompetent, and laze.
 Meanwhile, sales use terms like “arts and crafts” and “irrelevant” to describe marketing.

 However, this could not be further from the truth.
 Without the support of marketing, sales teams would not be able to get the warm leads they need to quickly close a sale.
 Without a solid sales team, marketing would not have on-the-ground insights from specific markets to create relevant content.